ARE REGISTRATIONS CANCELLABLE OR TRANSFERABLE TO ANOTHER INDIVIDUAL?

 DO I NEED TO BRING ANY SPECIAL CLOTHING OR OTHER ITEMS?

 We will provide a list of recommended items and clothing to all trip participants before our tour.
 Please plan to bring comfortable shoes or sneakers, as there will be a lot of walking.
+For women, knees and shoulders must be covered at Holy sites.

 HOW MUCH WALKING DO I NEED TO BE PREPARED FOR?